-The use of "discrepancy" between measured cognitive and measured language levels is not an acceptable approach to eligibility decisions.
-It is appropriate to provide communication services to an individual whose language age is commensurate with his or her mental age.
-The relationship between language and cognition is neither simple nor static.
+The use of "discrepancy" between measured cognitive and measured language levels is not an acceptable approach to eligibility decisions (Nelson, 2000).
+The relationship between language and cognition is neither simple nor static (Chapman, 2000).
 Tests that purport to assess either cognitive or language skills often measure the same fundamental skills.
-Research has shown that individuals with disabilities whose cognitive and language skills were measured as equal nonetheless benefit from language intervention.
+Individuals with disabilities whose cognitive and language skills were measured as equal nonetheless benefit from language intervention.

-It is important to remember that communication is not just speech: All children can and do communicate from the moment of birth.
-There are many ways to communicate, such as crying when hungry, tugging on mother's skirt to get juice, and speaking in sentences.
+It is important to remember that communication is not just speech: All individuals can and do communicate from the moment of birth.
+There are many ways to communicate, such as facial expression, gesture, and use of aided augmentative and alternative communication.